lesleyfon/chatapp/README.md

 ### Usage

 ggshield is integrated as a pre-commit hook.
 Before you push code to GitHub, ggshield will automatically scan your codebase for secrets.
-If any secrets are detected, the push will be blocked and you will be notified.
+If any secrets are detected, the push will be blocked, and you will be notified.

 You can also run a manual scan at any time: